Accio/MCBDD/index.md

 ## Syllabus

-We plan to cover the following topics in three models.
-The topics and the order may change based on the feedback of the students.
+We plan to cover the following topics.
+The topics and the order may change, depending on the feedback of the students.

+### Module Zero: The Survival tool kit

+1. Reproducible computational research for drug discovery (05.03.2021)

 ### Module I: Introduction and human genomics for drug discovery

-1. Reproducible computational research for drug discovery (05.03.2021) 2 Architecture of the human genome (12.03.2021)
+2. Architecture of the human genome (12.03.2021)
 3. Evolution and variability of the human genome (19.03.2021)
 4. Disease association and target hunting with genomics (26.03.2021)
 5. *Ostern - no lecture* (02.04.2021)